Good Planets are Hard to Find

 - Service Learning Internship - Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities (National Service Learning Clearinghouse).
 Students work with the College to Career Center and Environmental and Earth Sciences faculty to arrange the internship.

 - Research Option - Provides the opportunity to work with a Doane faculty member on a research project.
-Facilities include the Lied Science and Mathematics Building and Aldrich Prairie Research Site.
+Facilities include the Lied Science and Mathematics Building.

 - Student Teaching - Environmental Science majors completing the Science Teaching emphasis apply student teaching as their capstone.
 Students begin this emphasis during their first semester as freshmen at Doane and satisfy Secondary Education requirements.